 iPlanetDirectoryPro is the default name for this session cookie, although it is recommended that you change it for security reasons.

-The iPlanetDirectoryPro cookie is larger if you have client-based sessions since the cookie stores the session details.
-See Choosing Where to Store Sessions for further information.
+The iPlanetDirectoryPro cookie is larger if you have client-side sessions since the cookie stores the session details.
+See Choose where to store sessions for further information.